 You need not be a servicemember or veteran to file a lawsuit.
 Civilians who used the Combat Arms Earplugs and sustained hearing damage because of the product’s defects may also be eligible to file lawsuits against the manufacturer.

-The fact that many of the existing lawsuits have been consolidated into an MDL does not affect your eligibility to file.
+The fact that many existing lawsuits have been consolidated into an MDL does not affect your filing eligibility.
 The MDL simply consolidates the pretrial components of the cases being considered.
-Across the country, lawyers continue to add additional cases to the MDL docket, and there is still time to file your lawsuit for consideration in court.
+Across the country, lawyers continue to add additional cases to the MDL docket, and there is still time to file your lawsuit with help from a 3M earplugs hearing loss lawsuit lawyer for consideration in court.

 If your 3M military defective earplug lawsuit is subject to a transfer order but has yet to be transferred to the MDL court in the Northern District of Florida, you will need to file all future documents in compliance with the Local Rules of the Northern District of Florida.